aya49/202105_sfu_cmpt_127/README.md

 **Citation**: if you plan to use code not provided to you in class, please cite it (e.g. link it!).
 Not only is this an academic honesty requirement, citing also helps you understand what you did when you need to use your code again in the future.

+The internet is your friend, we encourage you to search up solutions for whatever problems you may be having.
+We almost never code from scratch, we almost always have a reference; so please do use the examples in class and search up your questions online!

 We all feel anxious learning something new at first.
 Believe in your self, and always remember, practice makes perfect :)